Wayne Lamb: Studying with Doris Humphrey

-Jack Ragotzy recalls a story that Lamb told about choreographing a poem for Doris Humphrey: "After the piece was presented," he said, "she gave me the best advice of my life.
-'Never work on anything unless you can add something of yourself to the work.
+Jack Ragotzy recalls a story Lamb told about choreographing a poem for Doris Humphrey: "After the piece was presented," he said, "she gave me the best advice of my life.
+'Never work on anything unless you can add something of yourself.
 If you can't add something of yourself, the work is already complete and there is no need for you to spend your time or energy on it.'"

-Professional Beginnings
+Professional beginnings

 Lamb joined the national touring company of The Day Before Spring, which closed three days after its debut in Chicago during a crippling coal strike.
 A month later, he would receive his Broadway debut.

 Broadway

 Lamb appeared in six Broadway musicals.
 He first appeared as a solo dancer in the 1946 revival of the Franz Lehár operetta Yours is My Heart at the Shubert Theatre, lasting two months; Bloomer Girl, also at the Shubert Theatre starring Celeste Holm with choreography by Agnes Demille, and the musical revue Make Mine Manhattan (1948–1949) at the Broadhurst Theatre with Sid Caesar, which ran for 429 performances.
 Other Broadway shows included The Day Before Spring, which opened on November 22, 1945, at the National Theatre, where it ran for 167 performances, and the national company of Call Me Mister, which included Bob Fosse, Carl Reiner and Buddy Hackett in the cast.
-Wayne was the ballet dancer and Bob Fosse the tap dancer in this production.
+Wayne was the ballet dancer, and Bob Fosse the tap dancer in this production.
 The show ran 15 months in venues all over the country.
 Lamb was in the Pre-Broadway tryout of Bonanza Bound, choreographed by Jack Cole and included Gwen Verdon in the chorus with Lamb.
-Writer/Director Joe Stockdale recalls Jack Ragotsy's first impression of Lamb in Call Me Mister in Chicago: "As a young dancer he had an animal grace that was electric in its force and energy."
+Writer/Director Joe Stockdale recalls Jack Ragotsy's first impression of Lamb in Call Me Mister in Chicago: "As a young dancer, he had an animal grace that was electric in its force and energy."

 He also worked with actress Vivian Blaine, writer Mel Brooks, director George S. Kaufman and comedian Imogene Coca.